Fees and Funding

 This section explains the different sources of financial support that are available for undergraduate study.

 If you would like to discuss the options available to you, we are always happy to help.
-Just contact our Higher Education Admissions and Registry Manager, Ailsa Ilott on email@example.com or 020 7613 8244.
+Just contact our Higher Education Admissions and Registry Manager, Joanna Gray on firstname.lastname@example.org or 020 7613 8244.

-Fees for UK / EU students applying for the Foundation Degree or the BA (Hons) Degree courses in Circus Arts are currently set at £9,250 for 2018/19 academic year.
-Fees for entrants in 2018/19, and subsequent years, may be subject to increases year on year in line with inflation, and this will be clearly communicated to applicants when they are offered a place, if not before.
+Fees for new entrants classed as ‘Home Fee’ status in 2021/22 are subject to government confirmation.
+‘Home’ Fees for the 2020-21 academic year were set at £9250 on entry.
+Fees for subsequent years may be subject to increases year on year in line with inflation, and this will be clearly communicated to applicants when they are offered a place, if not before.

 Additional Costs and Equipment